 When an NSX-T Data Center logical switch requires a Layer 2 connection to a VLAN-backed port group or needs to reach another device, such as a gateway, that resides outside of an NSX-T Data Center deployment, you can use an NSX-T Data Center Layer 2 bridge.
-This is especially useful in a migration scenario, in which you need to split a subnet across physical and virtual workloads.
+This Layer 2 bridge is especially useful in a migration scenario, in which you need to split a subnet across physical and virtual workloads.